microsoft/MixedRealityToolkit-Unity/Documentation/usingupm.md

 Once the Microsoft Mixed Reality scoped registry has been added to the manifest, the MRTK packages can be specified.

-The [Unity Package Manager](Packaging\MRTK_Packages.md#unity-package-manager) section of the [Mixed Reality Toolkit package](Packaging\MRTK_Packages.md) article describes the avaiable MRTK packages, their contents and the scenarios for thir use.
+The [Unity Package Manager](Packaging/MRTK_Packages.md#unity-package-manager) section of the [Mixed Reality Toolkit package](Packaging/MRTK_Packages.md) article describes the avaiable MRTK packages, their contents and the scenarios for thir use.

-To add an MRTK package, modify the dependencies section of the manifest.json file as shown in the following example.
+To add an MRTK package, modify the dependencies section of the `Packages/manifest.json` file.
+The following example illustrates adding the foundation, tools and examples packages, the standard assets package will be added automatically as a dependency of the foundation..

 ```
   "dependencies": {